cancelei/Math-magicians2/README.md

 ### Key Features <a name="key-features"></a>

-- React Html and Css best paractice
+- Component that created all the styling.
-- JavaScript best paractice
+- React Html/Css/JavaScript best paractice
 - Using gitflow and GitHub flow

 <p align="right">(<a href="#readme-top">back to top</a>)</p>